 Like many kinds of connective tissue strain, plantar fasciitis usually responds well to non-invasive treatment methods.
 Here are some of the techniques we can use to help you gain long-term relief from that stabbing pain in your heel:

-- Stretching exercises - Exercises to stretch the calf and foot muscles can provide gentle, safe relief -- or even prevent the development of plantar fasciitis.
+- Stretching exercises - 5 exercises you can add to your routine to stretch the calf and foot muscles can provide gentle, safe relief -- or even prevent the development of plantar fasciitis.

 - Splinting or bracing - Night splints are often prescribed to help hold the foot at a specific angle as you sleep, preventing the tissues from tightening and shortening.
 Adjustable, flexible braces can also be prescribed for daytime wear.